 Stretch & Fold Method

 The stretch and fold method is typically used for higher hydration doughs and those that contain a lot of whole grain.
 This method is a more gentle way of building the gluten structure.
 It involves pulling up on sections of the dough, stretching it as far as it can go without tearing, and folding it down over itself.
-This process is performed all the way around the dough until it holds its shape into a tight ball.
+Perform this process all the way around the dough until it holds its shape into a tight ball.
+This is my preferred method.

-Typically stretch and folds are performed in 15-30 minute intervals during the first few hours of the fermentation process.
+Perform stretch and folds in 20-30 minute intervals during the first few hours of the fermentation process.
 The process of stretching the dough and folding it over itself serves to align the gluten strands and even out the dough temperature, allowing strength and structure to build.
-You can see me utilizing the stretch and fold method here.
+You can see me utilizing the stretch and fold method here

 Bulk Ferment